| "Oh – that's

 agapanthus beds and trees of sweet bay, laurel, ficus,

 Russian olive, and New Zealand bottle brush.
+The protestors,

 however, mean business.
 All middle-aged or older